nzakas/understandinges6/manuscript/04-Objects.md

 A> ### Working with Accessor Properties
 A>
-A> Keep in mind that you cannot create accessor properties on the receiver by using a supplier with accessor properties.
+A> Keep in mind that `Object.assign()` does not create accessor properties on the receiver when a supplier has accessor properties.
 Since `Object.assign()` uses the assignment operator, an accessor property on a supplier will become a data property on the receiver.
 For example:
 A>
 A> ```js
 A> var receiver = {},